 On July 27, 2021, the Extended 44th Session of the UNESCO World Heritage Committee officially inscribed the Jomon Prehistoric Sites in Northern Japan on its World Heritage List.

-At the Korekawa Jomon Kan, you can learn about the Korekawa Site in Hachinohe, which has been registered as a World Heritage Site.
-Purchase a one-day bus package and enjoy a casual outing at great value.
+At the Korekawa Jomon Kan, you can learn about the Korekawa Site in Hachinohe, Aomori Prefecture, now an official World Heritage Site.
+Purchase a one-day bus package to enjoy a casual outing at a great value.

 Visit the Korekawa Jomon Kan by bus

-The Korekawa Jomon Kan in Hachinohe, Aomori Prefecture, displays a collection of Jomon artifacts from thousands of years ago, excavated from nearby archaeological sites, including lacquered objects, clay figurines and decorative earthenware.
+The Korekawa Jomon Kan in Hachinohe displays a collection of Jomon artifacts from thousands of years ago, excavated from nearby archaeological sites, including lacquered objects, clay figurines, and decorative earthenware.

 JR Hachinohe Station

-If you don’t know how to get to the Korekawa Jomon Kan, follow the signs with a large question mark and arrows pointing to the Tourist Information Center on the second floor after exiting the ticket gate.
+If you don’t know how to get to the Korekawa Jomon Kan, follow the large signs with question marks (?) and arrows (→) pointing to the Tourist Information Center on the second floor of Hachinohe Station after exiting the ticket gate.

-At the Hachinohe Tourism Information Center, the staff will tell you how to get to the Korekawa Jomon Kan and other sightseeing spots.
+At the Hachinohe Tourism Information Center, staff will explain how to get to the Korekawa Jomon Kan and other sightseeing spots.

 Nanbu Bus J45

-After about 25 minutes, the bus will arrive at the last stop, the Korekawa Jomon Kan.
+After about 25 minutes, the bus will arrive at the Korekawa Jomon Kan, the last stop.
 The fare is 320 yen.

 Korekawa Jomon Kan (Korekawa Archaeological Institution)

-If you are using the bus package, show the discount coupon and pay the admission fee of 120 yen.
-Without the coupon, the price is 250 yen.
+If you have purchased a one-day bus package, show your coupon to pay a discounted admission fee of 120 yen.
+Without the coupon, the price of admission is 250 yen.

-Use of the museum’s audio guide is free, but you will need to present ID and fill out a form.
-It is easy to operate, just select the language and press the button that matches the number of the exhibit.
-Using the audio guide will help you more fully enjoy the exhibits, especially when you are visiting alone.
-Alternatively, you can download the Pocket Curator app, which is just as helpful as the audio guide.
+The museum provides free audio guides, but you must present your ID and fill out a form to rent one.
+The guides are easy to use.
+Just select the language and press the button that matches the number of the exhibit.
+Using an audio guide will help you enjoy the exhibits in more depth, especially when visiting alone.
+Alternatively, you can download the Pocket Curator app, which contains the same information as the audio guide.

 ⒸKorekawa Jomon Kan

-Urushi lacquerware from 3000 years ago was excavated from a nearby archaeological site.
-Wooden bowls, woven baskets, and earthenware, are all urushi lacquer-coated.
-Urushi is a natural resin extracted from the urushi (lacquer) tree.
-Making lacquerware requires a high level of skill and craftsmanship.
+Urushi lacquerware from 3000 years ago is on display, excavated from a nearby archaeological site.
+These wooden bowls, woven baskets, and earthenware are coated with urushi lacquer, a natural resin extracted from the urushi (lacquer) tree.
+This kind of lacquerware requires a high level of skill and craftsmanship.